axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2025-01-04-escape-from-freedom.markdown

   <div class="_citation">
   As cells transitioned  from rivals to teammates, new rules were needed.
   </div>
  <p>And that is the rub.
-The cells, called human beinbgs, will rebel vociferously aginst collaboration with stranges.
-It is all well and good with some friends and family, but not with strangers.
+The cells, called human beings, will rebel vociferously against collaboration <em>with stranges</em>.
+It is all well and good with friends and family, but not with strangers.
 Yuck!</p>
  <p>Eventually they will collaborate with (used-to-be-strangers-but-now-are-)teammates as well, but it will take a long, long time.
 This is not for the impatient.</p>
  <p>The firstngemeration will fight it, and the secongd generation will transition.
 By the third generation collaboration will be a fact, but the initial programming is nstill there.
 That is why a crowd of polite people will turn into a mob at the the first sign of fire.
 That same mob, and will revert to <_italized>normal</_italized> polite people after the disaster.</p>
  <p></p>